avalanche-foundation/ACPs/ACPs/30-avalanche-warp-x-evm.md

 Additionally, the cost of serving valid signatures is significantly cheaper than serving state sync and bootstrapping requests, so the cost to validators of serving signatures over time is not considered a significant concern.

 `sendWarpMessage` also charges for the log operation it includes commensurate with the gas cost of a standard log operation in the EVM.

-A single log is charged a base cost of 375 gas, each indexed topic (indexed to serve efficient filter queries based on the indexed field) costs 375 gas, and each byte included in the payload costs 8 gas.
+A single `SendWarpMessage` log is charged:

+- 375 gas base cost
+- 375 gas per topic (`EventID`, `sender`, `messageID`)
+- 8 byte per / payload byte encoded in the `message` field

+Topics are indexed fields encoded as 32 byte values to support querying based on given specified topic values.

 ##### getBlockchainID